mohammed-a-hamdy/golem-js-preview-program/tasks/5-best-provider-selection/FEEDBACK.md

 ### Suggestions for Improvement
 The API documentation provided at https://docs.golem.network/creators/javascript/docs/ is currently at an early stage and requires further clarification.
 Unfortunately, a significant portion of the API documents are not accessible, leading to '404 - Not found' errors.
 This weak and disorganized referencing makes it challenging for users to navigate through the documentation and accomplish even simple tasks.
 To improve the usability, it would be beneficial to adopt a modern approach to pathways, such as providing tutorials for each task and comprehensive explanations on how to use various options and functions.
 This would greatly enhance the user experience and facilitate a more seamless understanding of the API capabilities.

+The mid level API documentation is abset and no guidance whatsover is provided

 Thank you for your feedback and for contributing to the Golem Network!